Sushobh/express_app_template/README.md

-This is the accounts microservice by Sushobh Nadiger.
-Welcome to the Jungle brother!
+This is a simple express app template to quickly get started with node server.